-Pre-Order from the powerHouse Arena Shop
+Pre-Order from the powerHouse Shop

-In the middle of the night on April 14, 2014, terrorist group, Boko Haram, abducted 276 girls from their secondary school’s dormitory in the town of Chibok, northeastern Nigeria.
+In the middle of the night on April 14, 2014, terrorist group, Boko Haram, abducted 276 girls from their secondary school’s dormitory in the town of Chibok, Northeast Nigeria.
 Over the following days, 57 girls managed to escape.
 For two years, 219 girls remained missing.

 During the last four months of 2015, in the heat of the worst of the insurgency, Aisha Muhammed-Oyebode, the CEO of the Murtala Muhammed Foundation (MMF) in Nigeria embarked on a project to interview, photograph, and document the accounts of the parents of each of the missing girls.
 The MMF’s team managed to meet the relatives of 201 of them.

 In May 2016, the first of the missing students, Amina Ali Nkeki, was found by the Nigerian military.
 In the intervening years, 107 more have made it home: four by Nigerian military/ para-military intervention, twenty-one by negotiated release in October 2016, and eighty-two more in May 2017; with both deals brokered by Switzerland and the International Committee of the Red Cross.
 Increasingly complicated negotiations between the Nigerian Government and Boko Haram continue for the 112 girls who remain captive.
 For the families of the girls, and for the Chibok community, the trauma of this experience remains a daily reality.

 Words have a power that numbers can never have.
 The Stolen Daughters of Chibok is a collection of supplemental essays by acclaimed experts and interviews and photographs of 152 of the 210 Chibok families that were interviewed and photographed.
 It is a tribute to the girls, which aims to capture their lives before the abduction and to highlight how their families have struggled to cope afterward.